 Activities can include, but are not limited to, the following:

 Becoming your own advocate

 It is not uncommon for someone with vascular EDS to attend their local Accident and Emergency department, only to find that the medical staff have never heard of the condition.
 This is understandable because vascular EDS is a very rare condition.
 It is therefore important that you inform them of your vascular EDS diagnosis.
 It is helpful to be able to show proof of your diagnosis and give some information about what the diagnosis means.
 A medic alert disc provides this information when you can’t.

 Patients with vascular EDS have said that it can be hard to get medical staff to acknowledge their diagnosis, which is obviously frustrating.
-If any medical staff want further advice, it may be a good idea to give them details of your main consultant, or cardiologist.
-Medical professionals may also wish to contact the person that made your diagnosis, or the EDS National Diagnostic Service.
+If any medical staff require further advice, it may be a good idea to give them details of your main consultant, or cardiologist.
+Medical professionals may also wish to contact the person who made your diagnosis, or the EDS National Diagnostic Service.

 Parents of a child diagnosed with vascular EDS